elmendalerenda/are_we_rich_yet/README.md

 ## Glossary

+Employee stock options (ESOs): form of equity compensation granted by companies to their employees and executives.
+They give the holder the right to purchase the company stock at a specified price for a limited duration of time in quantities spelled out in the options agreement.

-Options Agreement: From [Investopedia](http://www.investopedia.com/terms/o/optionagreement.asp) : An agreement between two parties that provides one of the parties with the right but not the obligation to buy, sell or obtain a specific asset at an agreed upon price at some time in the future.
+Options Agreement: An agreement between two parties that provides one of the parties with the right but not the obligation to buy, sell or obtain a specific asset at an agreed upon price at some time in the future.

 Spread: the difference between the strike price and the market value.